 The path to configuration files can be found and changed in General Settings

 PASS/START-PROF to CAESAR II converter translate the model geometry and properties from START-PROF to CAESAR II v.11.
+User can choose the units in which the model will be converted to CAESAR II.
 At this moment the converter can transfer:

 1. Pipes and rigid elements

 2. All types of bends except the single miter joint, and long radius bend, because such elements are absent in CAESAR II

 4. All types of reducers

 7. Nozzles WRC 297, PD 5500, API 650

 8. All types of supports and hangers, including START-PROF custom restraints